North Farmington High School

-North Farmington High School is a public high school located in Farmington Hills, Michigan.
-The school was established in 1961 and, as of the 2019–2020 school year, educates a student body of over 1300.
-The principal is Joseph Greene.
+North Farmington High School is a public high school located in Farmington Hills, Michigan, United States.
+The school was established in 1961 and educates a student body of approximately 1,250.

 History

 In 1959, many homes in the Farmington Hills area were being built by families with older children, creating demand for a new junior and senior high school.
-The Board of Education put together a proposal asking voters to approve a $3 million dollar bond for:
+The Board of Education put together a proposal asking voters to approve a $3 million bond for: